bibarzgoogle/microbit-tutorials/variables.md

 Challenges:
 - Can you modify the program so that it alternates printing "Hi" and "Bye" every time you press `A`?
-- (Harder) Can you modify the program so that the first time it shows "Hi", the second time "How are you?" and the third time "Bye"?
+- (Harder) Can you modify the program so that the first time it shows "Hi", the second time "Howdy?" and the third time "Bye"?